weberdc/socmed_sna/README.md

 ## Usage

-Given a few corpora of tweets, e.g. a.json, b.json, and c.json, you can use the scripts above in the following way (`$NET_BIN` refers to the directory in which the scripts reside):
+Specifically for comparing parallel datasets, given a few corpora of tweets, e.g. `a.json`, `b.json`, and `c.json`, you can use the scripts above in the following way (`$NET_BIN` refers to the directory in which the scripts reside):

  1. `python basic_tweet_corpus_stats.py --latex --labels "A,B,C" a.json b.json c.json`